 Rich and Marcey McAtee are the owners and operators of the lodge and were raised in the area with their families going back several generations in Northwest Montana.

 There are two separate fly fishing options to choose from: 7 days on the wilderness part of the South fork of the Flathead River accessible only by horseback and multiple Lodge packages that offer both floating and walk and wade fishing close by.
 Depending on your adventure level, Montana Wilderness Lodge has you covered.

 2023 7-Day Wilderness Fly-fishing Pack & Float Trip: $7,900 USD per person

 4 night/3 day $1,600/person

 5 night/4 day $2,075/person

-Included in your stay with Montana Wilderness Lodge is daily guided fishing (2:1 guest to guide ratio), rods/reels, flies, tippet, leaders, lodging, meals, non-alcoholic beverages, wine with dinner and transportation to and from the fisheries from the lodge.
+Included in your stay with Montana Wilderness Lodge is daily guided fishing (2:1 guest to guide ratio), basic rods/reels, flies, tippet, leaders, lodging, meals, non-alcoholic beverages, wine with dinner and transportation to and from the fisheries from the lodge.